wdweeda/ARIbrain/README.md

 ```
 The output also includes `cl0` which is a 'null' cluster containing all in-mask voxels that are not in any other cluster.
 If this gives a TDP > 0 this means that there is some activitiy somewhere in the brain not captured in the clusters.
 Usually this number is relatively low (<1%) If this number is really high, you might want to redefine clusters, as you might have missed some area of activation.

-The following paragraphs contaon additional ways to define clusters.
+The following paragraphs contain additional ways to define clusters.

 ### Create `cluster.nii.gz` with FSL